 Kerosene Model 249 – (l-r): Made in Australia by arrangement with Coleman Lamp & Stove Co.
 Ltd. Canada, date stamped Sept.
 1953, and has a globe marked Colex.
 The second lantern is stamped Made in England and is date stamped May 1954.
 This lantern, in Doron Papo’s collection, was perhaps at most assembled in England but made in Canada.
 The third lantern is date stamped Apr.
 1959 and was probably made in Toronto but is not marked.
 The first and third lanterns are in Rob Roberts’ collection.

 Models 246 and 246B were made in Wichita for a number of years before this 246B was made by Coleman in Toronto in January 1955.
 These two models were export versions of Model 242B.
 An unusual difference in this Canadian made lantern, in Pablo Vega’s collection, is the cast aluminum (not brass) burner.
-Please contact me if you have one of these lanterns.

 The Coleman 237 lantern above is date stamped Aug.
 1957.
 It is also stamped Made in England on the direction disk and the side of the fount.
 Neil McRae believes that it and other lantern models from the mid 1950’s that are stamped Made in England were assembled there with parts from Canada.
 This lantern is in Dan Boschen’s collection.